Navy towns are great places for Rock bands. You get on-the-job-training working clubs where the only real requirement is to play loud.

 Ingle and Bushy decided to press on and held auditions, hiring bassist Lee Dorman and 17-year-old guitarist Erik Brann.
 This line-up hit the road.
 ATCO became convinced there really was an Iron Butterfly and released “Heavy,” which went gold.

-Selling more than three million copies, "Vida" convinced Jimmy Page that his new group, Led Zeppelin, should go beyond acoustic Rock, ala Joni Mitchell, which they did.
+Initially selling more than three million copies, “Vida” convinced Jimmy Page that his new group, Led Zeppelin, should move beyond acoustic songs, ala Joni Mitchell, and beat distorted riffs to death, which they did.

-"Metamorphosis" was powerful finish.
-Brann was out and replaced by two guitarists, Mike Pinera, formerly of Blues Image and Larry Rhinehart, a southern Rocker friend of the Allmans.
+Brann was out and replaced by two guitarists, Mike Pinera, formerly of Blues Image and Larry Rhinehart, a southern phenom friend of the Allmans.